-Governor Ron DeSantis provided an update Thursday morning, saying the electric grid for Lee and Charlotte counties will likely need to be rebuilt, described Hurricane Ian's devastation in the area a "500-year flood event."
+Governor Ron DeSantis provided an update Thursday morning, saying the electric grid for Lee and Charlotte counties will likely need to be reconstructed, and described Hurricane Ian's devastation in the area as a "500-year flood event."

 Aerial view of Sanibel Causeway (Credit: Lee County Sheriff's Office)